Aah…baby is coming. It’s time to plan for a dream-worthy babymoon.

 - TOURISTS is an artful union of design and nature, home to woodland trails, riverbank vistas and sculptural installations nestled in the Berkshires.
 Visit The Clark Art Institute and MASS MoCA nearby and enjoy the hotel’s private hikes, waterfall meditations and open-air yoga sessions.

-Where can I travel pregnant?
+Where can I travel while pregnant?

 If you’re before 37 weeks pregnant, you can pretty much travel anywhere.